hibernate/hibernate-reactive/README.md

 reactive programming, there's not much new to learn here: you should immediately feel right at home.

+## Transactions

+The `transact()` method performs work within the scope of a database transaction.

+    session.transact( tx -> session.persist(book) )

+The session is automatically flushed at the end of the transaction.

 ## Example program

 There is a very simple example program in the [`example`][example]